Begin your Day 2 expedition towards Diu Island, you can get direct shared transport as well as hired taxi from Somnath.

 - To satiate your hunger, try the delicious food served at Sabarmati Restaurant operated by same organisation simply opposite to Ashram.

 - By this time, sun will be settling down making it a perfect time to visit Sabarmati Riverfront.
 Spend some time relaxing in soothing ambience of the parks and boulevard built along Sabarmati riverfront.

 - Finally visit the biggest lake in Ahmadabad, Kankaria Lake for some entertainment packed flea markets and authentic food stalls.

-Mark this place as your last stop of the day and in case your long-weekend is over, then left to airport to fly back to home!
-And In case you’re staying another day in Ahmedabad, then plan on visiting following places: –
+Mark this place as your last stop of the day and in case your long-weekend is over, then leave for airport to fly back to home!
+And In case you’re staying another day in Ahmedabad, then you can plan on visiting following places: –

 - Sardar Vallabhbhai Patel National Museum dedicated to Iron Man of India, exhibits many objects related to Indian National Movement surrounded in beautiful gardens.